WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 * Rule amendments (timelines, reason requirements, consent parity)
 * Resource allocation (Anonymization Unit, recording infrastructure)
 * Enforcement mechanisms (monitoring, compliance auditing)
+* **Signaling pathways** (connecting judicial observation to institutional review)

 ...the gap between doctrine and practice persists.

-**The 60% unreachable threshold.** This analysis examined six design failures where judicial rulings engage transparency barriers.
+**The 60% threshold:** This analysis examined six design failures where judicial rulings engage transparency barriers.
 But Layer 1 identified fifteen design failures total.
-The nine not addressed in this layer—**DF-1, DF-2, DF-3, DF-4, DF-5, DF-7, DF-10, DF-11, DF-14**—remain structurally beyond judicial reach because they require form redesign, infrastructure investment, budget allocation, and administrative coordination that courts cannot mandate.
-Even if every judge in England and Wales adopted maximally transparency-supportive positions on the six addressable design failures, **60% of the systemic dysfunction would persist unchanged**.
+The nine not addressed—**DF-1, DF-2, DF-3, DF-4, DF-5, DF-7, DF-10, DF-11, DF-14**—have generated no identified case law.
+Whether this reflects that such failures fall outside judicial authority, that parties don't frame them as justiciable issues, or that relevant rulings exist but remain unpublished cannot be definitively established from available evidence.
+What can be observed is that these failures—requiring form redesign (DF-1, DF-2), infrastructure investment (DF-3, DF-4, DF-5, DF-14), and resource allocation (DF-7, DF-10, DF-11)—persist unchanged despite the existence of judicial awareness of transparency barriers documented in cases addressing the other six failures.
+Even if every judge in England and Wales adopted maximally transparency-supportive positions on the six addressable design failures, approximately 60% of the systemic dysfunction would persist unchanged (based on case law identified in this research).
 This mathematical reality—that judicial reform can theoretically address at most 40% of documented problems, and practically achieves only accommodation rather than resolution even within that 40%—explains why successive transparency initiatives produce hollow infrastructure.
 Reform announcements generate progressive doctrine without operational capacity, creating the illusion of change while the majority of barriers remain untouched.
-Chapter 8 therefore focuses reforms on the nine judicially-unreachable design failures, recognizing that transparency cannot be achieved through judicial leadership alone.
+Chapter 8 therefore focuses reforms on the nine apparently unreachable design failures, recognizing that transparency cannot be achieved through judicial leadership alone.

 ---

-## 7.2.7 The Self-Referential Trap: Appealing Transcript Refusals Without Transcripts
+## 7.2.9 The Self-Referential Trap: Appealing Transcript Refusals Without Transcripts

 A peculiar structural problem emerges when transcript access itself becomes the subject of dispute: **How do you appeal a refusal of transcript access without the transcript?**

-### 7.2.7.1 The *Taylor v Alcott* Paradigm
+### 7.2.9.1 The *Taylor v Alcott* Paradigm

 In *Taylor v Alcott* [CA-2023-000462], appellants identified 12 separate grounds of appeal that required the transcript of proceedings on 20 February 2023 to prove—including allegations that the judge had: